mccannka/gluten-free-me/README.md

 ##### Visitor Goals

+- As a user I want to easily access recipes
+- As a user I want to search recipes easily
-- To create an account and log in on that account.
+- As a user I want to create an account and log in on that account to add my own recipes
-- To create, read, update and delete my own recipes.
+- As a user I want to create, read, update and delete my own recipes
-- To be able to see different recipes and search for them using keywords.
+- As a user I want to be able to see different recipes and search for them using keywords.

 ##### Site Owners Goals

-- Share everyday Gluten free recipes that can be reused within the comminity.
+- Share everyday Gluten free recipes that can be reused within the community.
-- To promote that having an intolerance can be supported within everyday life.
+- Promote that having an intolerance can be supported within everyday life.
+- Signpost external supports that may add value to vistors transitioning to a gluten free diet.

 ### Strategy